MCWS 1 – 9

 The Perp has a predilection toward pretty women.
 Will Investigator Charles take him down?

-Memoir by David Charles
+Memoir by C. David Ellard

 Country girl meets Military boy - Will their families love them, too?